Volunteers

 • Must commit to a minimum of two (2) 3.5-hour shifts a week for May, June, July, and August.

-• The summer program application deadline is March 4, 2023, and volunteers must be available to start the program on May 2, 2023.
+• The summer program application deadline is March and volunteers must be available to start the program in May.

-*Summer programs for high school students will return at a later date.
+*Summer programs for high school students may return at a later date.

 Frequently Asked Questions